dshadoff/TRS-80_B-17/Disassembly/Theory_of_Operation.md

 ![Picture of several TRS-80 bits](../images/TRS-80-Mod1_500_macro.JPG)

-The pulses include both a descending and an ascending pulse (below and above the midway line), fulfilling the polarity requirement.
+The pulses include both a descending and an ascending pulse (below and above the midway line), so that they would register even if the input was reverse-polarity.
 Based on ROM disassemblies, these pulses are each approximately 450 microseconds wide.
 The delay between clock pulses is roughly 2 milliseconds, or 1 millisecond in the case of the '1' bit between clocks.

 On playback, the clock pulses need to exceed a threshold voltage, in order to trigger a flip-flop to hold that value until deliberately reset.
 This flip-flop threshold voltage is almost certainly the reason for